 Please review the Data Linkage Costs page on our website.

-Linked NSW data may only be stored within a Secure Access Environment and may not be stored anywhere else.
+Linked NSW data may only be stored within a Secure Data Environment and may not be stored anywhere else.
 Copies of linked data may not be stored on local servers, or any portable devices including external drives, laptops or desktop computers.

 Data variables available for analysis are listed in the published data dictionaries.